naninovel/docs/docs/en/guide/scenario-scripting.md

 | named   | A key-value pair delimited by a dot with a string key and value of one of the above types.
 Eg for a named integer: `foo.8`, `bar.-20`.                                                                                   |
 | list    | A comma-separated list of values of one of the above types.
 Eg for a string list: `foo,bar,"Lorem ipsum."`, for a decimal list: `12,-8,0.105,2`.                                                                         |

-### Nameless Parameters
+### Primary Parameter

-Some commands have a nameless parameter.
-A parameter is considered nameless when it can be used without specifying its identifier (name).
+Some commands have a primary parameter.
+A parameter is considered primary when it can be used without specifying its identifier (name).

-For example, the [@bgm] command expects a nameless parameter specifying the path of an audio resource to play:
+For example, the [@bgm] command expects a primary parameter specifying the path of an audio resource to play:

 ```nani
 @bgm PianoTheme